 Our primary uses of cash are to fund costs related to the manufacturing, marketing and selling of Gvoke, the research and development of our product candidates, general and administrative expenses and working capital requirements.
 Historically, we have funded our operations primarily through private placements of convertible preferred stock, public equity offerings of common stock, and issuance of debt.
 In June 2018, we completed our IPO of 6,555,000 shares of our common stock at a price of \$15.00 per share for aggregate net proceeds of \$88.9 million after deducting underwriting discounts and commissions as well as other equity offering expenses.
 In February 2019, we completed an equity offering and sold an aggregate of 5,996,775 shares of common stock at a price of \$10.00 per share.
 Net proceeds from this equity offering were \$55.5 million after deducting underwriting discounts and commissions as well as other equity offering expenses.
-In September 2019, we entered into the Loan Agreement that provides for term loans of up to an aggregate of \$85.0 million, of which \$60.0 million was drawn in September 2019 and of which \$20.0 million was repaid in June 2020.
-We become eligible to draw the second tranche of \$15.0 million and the third tranche of \$10.0 million if certain revenue targets are achieved prior to March 31, 2021 and June 30, 2021, respectively.
+In September 2019, we entered into the Amended Loan Agreement that provided for term loans of up to an aggregate of \$85.0 million, of which \$60.0 million was drawn in September 2019 and of which \$20.0 million was repaid in June 2020.
+Additional tranches of \$15.0 million (the "Term B Loan") and \$10.0 million (the "Term C Loan") were contingent on achievement of certain revenue targets which were not achieved.
 In August 2019, we filed a shelf registration statement on Form S-3 with the SEC, which covers the offering, issuance and sale by us of up to an aggregate of \$250.0 million of our common stock, preferred stock, debt securities, warrants and/or units, which we refer to as the "Shelf".
 We simultaneously entered into a Sales Agreement with Jefferies LLC, as sales agent, to provide for the offering, issuance and sale by us of up to \$50.0 million of our common stock from time to time in "at-the-market" offerings under the Shelf.
-In December 2019, we sold an aggregate of 204,427 shares of common stock in at-the-market offerings under the Shelf for gross proceeds of \$1.8 million.
+As of June 30, 2021, we have sold an aggregate of 204,427 shares of common stock in at-the-market offerings under the Shelf for gross proceeds of \$1.8 mi

 In February 2020, we completed an equity offering and sold 10,299,769 shares of common stock.
 Net proceeds from this equity offering were \$39.8 million after deducting underwriting discounts and commissions as well as other equity offering expenses.
 In June 2020, we completed a public notes offering and sold \$86.3 million aggregate principal amount of 5.00% Convertible Senior Notes, including \$11.3 million pursuant to the underwriters' option to purchase additional notes which was fully exercised in July 2020.
 Concurrently with the public notes offering, in June 2020, we completed an equity offering and sold 8,510,000 shares of common stock, including 1,110,000 shares pursuant to the underwriters' option to purchase additional shares of common stock which was also fully exercised in July 2020.
 Net proceeds from both June 2020 offerings (including the net proceeds from the exercise of the underwriters' over-allotment options in July 2020) were \$102.8 million after deducting underwriting discounts and commissions as well as other offering expenses.
+During the second half of 2020, \$39.1 million in principal amount of Convertible Notes were converted into 13,171,791 shares of the Company's common stock.
+In March 2021, we completed a registered direct offering of